Skip to main content.

 Moderation

-All moderating students must submit choreography for consideration in one of the year's two moderation dance concerts.
-Each moderating student will submit 3 essays – two as requested by the college describing 1. your background and current relationship to the discipline; 2. your goals moving forward in the discipline as a member of the upper college.
-The 3rd essay discusses a choreographer that has influenced your artistic life.
+All moderating students must submit choreography for consideration in one of the year’s two Moderation dance concerts.
+Each moderating student must present performance work for acceptance into the major.
+Each moderating student will submit three essays: two as requested by the College describing your background and current relationship to the discipline and your goals moving forward in the discipline as a member of the upper college, and a third essay discussing a choreographer that has influenced your artistic life.

 Once accepted, students may choose to concentrate in creative work, performance, or both.